 It’s a well-known truth that children learn best through play, and we can take advantage of that bit of knowledge and use a variety of activities during piano lessons to keep things fresh, engaging, and most of all, fun!

-These activities can be used both in-person, and online with a few modifications, so they’re ideal for a variety of teaching situations.
+These activities can be used both in-person and online piano lessons (with a few modifications), so they’re ideal for a variety of teaching situations.
 They’re also great for groups!

 Music Note Memory Match